marcduiker/azure-functions-university/lessons/queue.md

 # Queue Trigger & Bindings

-Watch the recording of this lesson [on YouTube](https://youtu.be/nKJUwW6SGZo).
+Watch the recording of this lesson [on YouTube 🎥](https://youtu.be/nKJUwW6SGZo).

 ## Goal 🎯